Stewart M. Clamen

 Platforms:

 User/programmer/administrator of Unix workstations (HPUX, BSD, Solaris, Linux) since 1985, MS Windows since 1997.
 Sole administrator of own server platforms (Linux) supporting popular web site since 1998.
-OS and software installation/upgrades.
+OS and software installation/upgrades

 Adaptability:

-Broad knowledge of programming language principles allowing for quick assimiliation of new PL platforms.
+Broad knowledge of programming language principles allowing for quick assimilation of new PL platforms

 Selected Experience